mvenkatr/Cucumber_Selenium/README.md

 Description:

-This project automates the automation assignment using Selenium with Cucumber framework and Maven as build management tool.
+Automation assignment using Selenium with Cucumber framework and Maven as build management tool.

 Prerequisites/Configuration setup required for the project: